oneapi-src/document-automation/README.md

 Although AI delivers a solution to address named entity recognition, on a production scale implementation with millions or billions of records demands for more compute power without leaving any performance on the table.
 Under this scenario, a named entity recognition models are essential for identifying and extracting entities which will enable analyst to take appropriate decisions.
-For example in healthcare it can be used to identifying and extracting entities like diseases, tests, treatments and test results.
+For example in healthcare it can be used for identifying and extracting entities like diseases, tests, treatments and test results.
 In order to derive the most insightful and beneficial actions to take, they will need to study and analyze the data generated though various feature sets and algorithms, thus requiring frequent re-runs of the algorithms under many different parameter sets.
 To utilize all the hardware resources efficiently, Software optimizations cannot be ignored.